riot-ci/RIOT/pkg/nimble/README.ipv6-over-ble.md

     ble info

-This should give you some information about your devices BLE address and status information about open connections.
-It should look similar to the following:
+This should give you some information about your device's BLE address and status information about open connections.
+It should look similar to the
+following:

-    Own Address: AA:BB:CC:XX:YY:ZZ -> [FE80::AABB:CCFF:FEXX:YYZZ]
+    Own Address: UU:VV:WW:XX:YY:ZZ -> [FE80::UUVV:WWFF:FEXX:YYZZ]
      Free slots: 3/3
     Advertising: no
        Contexts: